Kim Sun-woo (footballer, born 1993): Jeju United FC

 Kim signed his first professional contract with Jeju United FC after having almost regularly featured in the South Korea National Football Team Under 20 and Under 23.
-Kim made 3 successful appearances for the club before he was loaned to Gyeongnam FC.
+Kim made 3 appearances for the club before he was loaned to Gyeongnam FC.

 Gyeongnam FC

-After his professional debut with Jeju United FC, Kim was loaned to Gyeongnam FC where he made 18 successful appearances with one goal and one assist to his name.
+After his professional debut with Jeju United FC, Kim was loaned to Gyeongnam FC where he made 18 appearances with one goal and one assist to his name.